Astronomy Calendar

 This calendar of celestial events is frequently updated.

-• September 2 - New Moon.
+• March 29 - New Moon.
 The Moon will located on the same side of the Earth as the Sun and will not be visible in the night sky.
-This phase occurs at 5:57 pm Alaska time.
+This phase occurs at 11:00 UTC.
 This is the best time of the month to observe faint objects such as galaxies and star clusters because there is no moonlight to interfere.

-• October 2 - New Moon.
+• April 27 - New Moon.
 The Moon will located on the same side of the Earth as the Sun and will not be visible in the night sky.
-This phase occurs at 10:51 am Alaska time.
+This phase occurs at 19:32 UTC.
 This is the best time of the month to observe faint objects such as galaxies and star clusters because there is no moonlight to interfere.

-• October 21, 22 - Orionids Meteor Shower.
-The Orionids is an average shower producing up to 20 meteors per hour at its peak.
-It is produced by dust grains left behind by comet Halley.
-The shower runs annually from October 2 to November 7.
-The shower peaks this year on the night of October 21 and the morning of October 22.
-The waning gibbous moon will block out most of the fainter meteors this year.
-But if you are patient, you should still be able to catch a few good ones.
+• May 6, 7 - Eta Aquarids Meteor Shower.
+The Eta Aquarids is an above average shower, capable of producing up to 60 meteors per hour at its peak.
+Most of the activity is seen in the Southern Hemisphere.
+In the Northern Hemisphere, the rate can reach about 30 meteors per hour.
+It is produced by dust particles left behind by comet Halley, which has been observed since ancient times.
+The shower runs annually from April 19 to May 28.
+It peaks this year on the night of May 6 and the morning of the May 7.
+The waxing gibbous moon will block out some of the fainter meteors this year.
+But if you are patient, you should still should be able to catch a some of the brighter ones.
 Best viewing will be from a dark location after midnight.
-Meteors will radiate from the constellation Orion, but can appear anywhere in the sky.
+Meteors will radiate from the constellation Aquarius, but can appear anywhere in the sky.

 More astronomy viewing resources: